-- Commissioned as a Second Lieutenant in two years. - Begin earning service time toward promotions and retirement following sophomore year in college. - Monthly stipends during first and second year while enrolled. - Paid as a Cadet/ E-5 if enrolled in the Simultaneous Membership Program (SMP). - Uniform allowance and book allowance.
+- Commissioned as a Second Lieutenant in two years. - Begin earning service time toward promotions and retirement following sophomore year in college.

 Note: Consult your Education Services Officer or Officer Strength Manager for current rates and benefits

 Military Junior College Participants in the Early Commissioning Program: